logo

 Freshwater Point

 At the age of 24 years, Mark was single.
-He was working his second crayfishing season on the Pam E, owned by Geraldton cray fisherman Lex Eley and skippered by Geoff Stewart.
+He travelled to Western Australia in 1982 and was working his second crayfishing season on the Pam E, owned by Geraldton cray fisherman Lex Eley and skippered by Geoff Stewart.
+He planned for it to be his last, because he wanted to go travelling.

-On 31 March 1983 Mark was working on deck.
+On 31 March 1984 Mark was working on deck.
 He had put 28 pots on deck.
-Geoff had decided to move the pots to new ground, deeper and to the west of Little Freshwater.
+Geoff had decided to move the pots to new ground on Marshalls Bank, deeper and to the west of Little Freshwater.
 They were steaming in 28 fathoms when a swell caught the boat.

-The pots from the Pam E had gone to the seabed after the vessel sank.
-The ropes were too short for 28 fathoms, and they stood vertically to the surface with the floats attached.
+Pam E’s pots had gone to the seabed, as they are supposed to.
+The ropes were too short for 28 fathoms, and they stood vertically to the surface.
 When waves rolled through, they were submerged, but when a wave had gone the floats just reached the surface.
-The men held a bunch of floats each to help them to stay afloat.
+The men held onto a bunch of floats to help them to stay afloat.

 It was hard to keep holding their breath for the waves, and some waves took a while to roll over, meaning they had to hold their breath for a long time.
 The water was cold, and the chill effect was more powerful, the longer the men were in the water.
 Their energy was draining away.